ch3ryllam/show-attend-tell/README.md

 ---

 ## References

+[1] O. Vinyals, A. Toshev, S. Bengio, and D. Erhan, *“Show and Tell: A Neural Image Caption Generator,”* CoRR, vol. abs/1411.4555, 2014.
+[Online].
+Available: http://arxiv.org/abs/1411.4555

-- K. Xu, J. Ba, R. Kiros, K. Cho, A. Courville, R. Salakhutdinov, R. Zemel, and Y. Bengio.
-"Show, Attend and Tell: Neural Image Caption Generation with Visual Attention." *ICML*, 2015. [arXiv:1502.03044](https://arxiv.org/abs/1502.03044)
+[2] K. Xu, J. Ba, R. Kiros, K. Cho, A. C. Courville, R. Salakhutdinov, R. S. Zemel, and Y. Bengio, *“Show, Attend and Tell: Neural Image Caption Generation with Visual Attention,”* CoRR, vol. abs/1502.03044, 2015.
+[Online].
+Available: http://arxiv.org/abs/1502.03044

-- M. Hodosh, P. Young, and J. Hockenmaier.
-Flickr8k Dataset.
+[3] M. Hodosh, P. Young, and J. Hockenmaier, *“Framing Image Description as a Ranking Task: Data, Models and Evaluation Metrics,”* Journal of Artificial Intelligence Research, vol. 47, pp. 853–899, 2013.

+[4] A. Lavie and A. Agarwal, *“METEOR: An Automatic Metric for MT Evaluation with High Levels of Correlation with Human Judgments,”* in *Proceedings of the Second Workshop on Statistical Machine Translation*, Prague, Czech Republic, 2007, pp. 228–231.
+[Online].
+Available: https://aclanthology.org/W07-0734/

+[5] K. He, X. Zhang, S. Ren, and J. Sun, *“Deep Residual Learning for Image Recognition,”* in *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, 2016, pp. 770–778.

+[6] J. Deng, W. Dong, R. Socher, L.-J. Li, K. Li, and L. Fei-Fei, *“ImageNet: A Large-Scale Hierarchical Image Database,”* in *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, 2009, pp. 248–255.

 ---